rsaucier/rsaucier.github.io/_posts/2022-01-01-vectors-and-rotations-in-3d.md

 <!-- A reference sheet for each class is made available in Appendix A and Appendix B. -->
 A [Vector reference sheet]({% link /assets/Vector.pdf %}) as well as a [Rotation reference sheet]({% link /assets/Rotation.pdf %}) are also available.

+Rotations only require an axis and an angle of rotation&mdash;which is how they are stored&mdash;and may be specified in a number of convenient ways.
+We also provide methods for converting from the internal representation to the equivalent quaternion and rotation matrix representation.
+Quaternion algebra is summarized in Appendix C, which then provides a coordinate-free formula for the rotation of a vector.

+It is also useful to describe rotations as a sequence of 3 standard rotations (Euler angles or yaw, pitch, and roll), and Appendix D shows that a rotation sequence about body axes is equivalent to the same rotation sequence applied in reverse order about fixed axes.
+There are a total of 12 rotation sequences that can be used to describe the orientation of a vector.
+In Appendix E we provide formulas1 for factoring an arbitrary rotation into each of these rotation sequences.
+Rotations are commonly described with rotation matrices.
+Appendix F provides formulas and source code for converting between our descriptions of rotations, the quaternion representation, and the rotation matrix.

+Quaternions are also very convenient and efficient for describing smooth rotations between 2 different orientations.
+Appendix G provides a derivation of the spherical linear interpolation (Slerp) formula for this purpose.
+We also provide a formula and coding for fast incremental Slerp.

+Sometimes we need to relate 2 different orientations and find the rotation that will transform from one to the other.
+This is called the absolute orientation problem and Appendix H provides an exact solution to this problem.

+The Rotation and Vector classes provide C++ support for all these operations.
+No libraries are required and there is nothing to build; one merely needs to include the header file to make use of the class.
+(The Rotation class includes the Vector class, so one only needs to include `Rotation.h` to also make use of the Vector class.)